i18next/react-i18next-gitbook/misc/testing.md

+---
+description: "Testing components that use react-i18next: export the plain component or test without stubbing, with an example i18next configuration for tests."
+---

 # Testing

 For testing purpose of your component you should export the pure component without extending with the withTranslation hoc and test that: